strimzi/strimzi.github.io/_posts/2025-03-19-collecting-diagnostic-data.md

 ---
 layout: post
 title: "Collecting diagnostic data"
-date: 2025-03-17
+date: 2025-03-19
 author: federico_valeri
 ---

-Debugging distributed systems like Apache Kafka can be challenging.
+Debugging distributed systems, such as Apache Kafka, can be challenging.
 Without access to the right diagnostic data, identifying the root cause of an issue can become a time-consuming process.
 Strimzi, the Kubernetes-native Kafka operator, provides a [bash script](https://github.com/strimzi/strimzi-kafka-operator/blob/0.45.0/tools/report.sh) to collect cluster artifacts, including logs and configurations.

-Sometimes, this is not enough and we need long-term storage to collect custom and advanced diagnostic data such as heap dumps and flame graphs.
+Sometimes, this is not enough and we need persistent high-capacity storage to collect custom diagnostic data to debug memory or performance issues.
-Fortunately, Strimzi recently introduced the **additional volumes** feature that makes this task really easy.
+Fortunately, Strimzi recently introduced the **additional volumes** feature that makes it easier to capture these artifacts by leveraging Kubernetes-native mechanisms such as persistent volumes.

 <!--more-->

 ### The need for diagnostic data in Kafka troubleshooting

 Kafka clusters can encounter a range of issues, from resource exhaustion to unexpected application crashes.
-When these issues arise, collecting relevant diagnostic data such as logs, metrics, heap dumps, and thread dumps is essential for effective debugging.
+When these issues arise, collecting relevant diagnostic data is essential for effective debugging.
 Without this information, developers are left guessing, often leading to unnecessary downtime and prolonged resolutions.

-Common diagnostic artifacts needed for debugging Kafka and Java application in general include:
+Common diagnostic artifacts needed for debugging Kafka and Java applications in general include:

+- **Thread dumps**: To inspect thread states and potential deadlocks.
 - **Heap dumps**: To analyze memory usage and detect memory leaks.
-- **Thread dumps**: To inspect thread states and potential deadlocks.
 - **JVM metrics**: To monitor CPU, memory, and GC activity.
 - **Log files**: To track application errors and warnings.
 - **Flame graphs**: To visually identify performance bottlenecks.

-Strimzi makes it easier to capture these artifacts by leveraging Kubernetes-native mechanisms such as persistent volumes.

 ### Introducing Strimzi additional volumes

 The additional volumes feature, introduced via [proposal 75](https://github.com/strimzi/proposals/blob/main/075-additional-volumes-support.md), allows users to define extra storage volumes in all operands.
 This enhancement supports different types of volumes, but here we are interested in `PersistentVolumeClaims` to durably store and retrieve any kind of diagnostic data under the `/mnt` mount point.

+> Adding a custom volume triggers pod restarts, which can make it difficult to capture an issue that has already occurred.
+> If the issue cannot be easily reproduced in a test environment, configuring the volume in advance could help avoid the pod restarts when you need them most.

 With additional volumes, users can: